sdex/AndroidIDeditorV2/README.md

 - [Change ID without reboot](https://github.com/sdex/AndroidIDeditorV2/blob/main/WithoutReboot.md)

 ## Usage

 See [Usage.md](Usage.md)

-## Report an issue
+## Troubleshooting

-You can send an email from the app with the application logs, the `settings_ssaid.xml` file, and some device information that could help identify and fix the issue:
+The app requires root permission; it won't work without it.

+The only way to report the app's issue is to send a request from the app:
-1. Click on the three dots icon at the top right corner and then select "Report an issue".
+1. Click on the three dots icon at the top right corner and then select "Contact us".
-2. Choose your email client, and write a message if you have something to add.
+2. Write a message describing the issue.
 3. Send the email.

 ## More information